GM said it has shipped thousands of replacement ignition switches

-DETROIT General Motors Co (GM.N) on Wednesday said it has shipped "thousands" of kits needed to repair the defective ignition switches linked to at least 13 deaths.
+DETROIT, April 23 General Motors Co on Wednesday said it has shipped "thousands" of kits needed to repair the defective ignition switches linked to at least 13 deaths.

 The No. 1 U.S. automaker also said letters were mailed last week to about 1.4 million owners of 2003-2007 models alerting them to contact dealers to schedule repair appointments, which should take about 90 minutes.
 Dealers have already reported receiving the parts and making repairs.